TebogoYungMercykay/The_Jerman_Otto_Car_Site/README.md

 ____________________________________________________________________________________
 ## REQUIREMENTS BEFORE RUNNING THE CODES:
 - **A text editor**
-    - A text editor is required to create, write and edit code
+    - A text editor is required to create, write and edit code.
     - There are many free and paid text editors available online such as Visual Studio Code, Sublime Text, Notepad++, and Atom.
     - VS Code Instalation Guide: https://www.youtube.com/watch?v=4zVObKFZ6fA&ab_channel=TheCodeholic
 - **Web server**
-    - A web server is required to serve web pages to users
+    - A web server is required to serve web pages to users.
     - You can use an existing web server like Apache or Nginx, or you can use a package like XAMPP or WAMP which comes with an integrated web server.
     - Xampp Instalation Guide:
         - Windows 10: https://www.youtube.com/watch?v=-f8N4FEQWyY&ab_channel=edureka%21
         - Windows 11: https://www.youtube.com/watch?v=VQpATELDSEI&ab_channel=ProgrammingKnowledge2
 - **HTML**
-    - Hypertext Markup Language is used to create the structure and content of web pages
+    - Hypertext Markup Language is used to create the structure and content of web pages.
     - You need a text editor to create HTML files with an ".html" extension.
 - **CSS**
-    - Cascading Style Sheets are used to style the HTML content
+    - Cascading Style Sheets are used to style the HTML content.
     - You need a text editor to create CSS files with a ".css" extension.
 - **JavaScript**
-    - JavaScript is used to add interactivity and functionality to web pages
+    - JavaScript is used to add interactivity and functionality to web pages.
     - You need a text editor to create JavaScript files with a ".js" extension.
 - **PHP**
-    - PHP is a server-side scripting language used for dynamic web content
+    - PHP is a server-side scripting language used for dynamic web content.
     - You need a web server that supports PHP to run PHP scripts.
 - **AJAX**
     - Asynchronous JavaScript and XML are used to update web content without refreshing the page.
-You need JavaScript and a web server that supports AJAX.
+    - You need JavaScript and a web server that supports AJAX.
     - AJAX Example For Just Control
         ```php
             <!DOCTYPE html>